Graphic Design Minor

 • Demonstrate the ability to analyze, synthesize, and develop probable solutions.

-The Graphic Design minor prepares students for a range of post-graduate opportunities, including in the non-profit sector and graduate school.
+The Graphic Design minor prepares students for a range of post-graduate opportunities, in the business world, the non-profit sector and graduate school.

 For an 18-credit minor in graphic design, students complete the following: